• Skip to primary navigation

 • Eggs: The recipe calls for large eggs at room temperature.
 There is no need to separate the egg whites from the egg yolks.

-• Sugar: Use regular granulated and vanilla sugar to make the cake batter and icing sugar (powdered or confectioner's sugar) for making cream frosting.
+• Sugar: Use regular granulated sugar for the cake batter, and vanilla sugar for the cake batter and icing sugar (powdered or confectioner's sugar) for the cream frosting.

 • Flour: The recipe uses cake flour.
 To make your own cake flour, replace 2 tablespoons of all-purpose flour with cornstarch in 1 cup.
 Or, mix 15 grams of cornstarch with 110 grams of all-purpose flour.

-• Milk: Opt for whole milk to make the recipe.
+• Milk: Use whole milk for the recipe.

 • Butter: Use unsalted butter for making Genoise cake, but you can replace it with vegetable oil.